Masonic Lodge #7

 Aspara Chapter #43 was established on June 15, 1973, in the Oakland area.
 They are a chapter of the Ancient Accepted Scottish Rite Adoption International Jurisdiction, Inc.

 While this is an Order composed of people of deep spiritual convictions, it is open to all faiths, except no faith.
-The personal welfare of our members is vital to all of those in the Eastern Star and it is considered a privilege to help another member whenever we can.
+The personal welfare of our members is vital to all those in the Eastern Star, and it is considered a privilege to help another member whenever possible.

-Purposes: The stated purposes of the organization are: Charitable, Educational, Fraternal and Scientific; but there is much more to it than that.
+Purposes: The stated purposes of the organization are: Charitable, Educational, Fraternal, and Scientific, but there is much more to it than that.
 Dr. Rob Morris, the Poet Laureate of Masonry, founded the Order using beautiful and inspiring Biblical examples of heroic conduct and moral values.
-These portray the noble principles which should adorn the personal lives of Eastern Star members.
-Eastern Star strives to take good people and through uplifting and elevating associations of love and service, and through precept and example build an Order which is truly dedicated to charity, truth and loving kindness.”
+These portray the noble principles that should adorn the personal lives of Eastern Star members.
+Eastern Star strives to take good people and, through uplifting and elevating associations of love and service, and through precept and example, build an Order which is truly dedicated to charity, truth and loving kindness.”

 The original members of Aspara # 43 were Sister Harriet Jones, Sister Mae Harper, Sister Annie Townsend, Sister Elizabeth Townsend, Sister Ethel Townsend, Sister Deloris Townsend, Sister Barbara Artist, Sister Vernetta Diggs, Sister Nazarine Williams, Sister Catherine Jones, Brother Roosevelt Jones, Sister Geraldine Townsend, Sister Jacquelyn Williams and Sister Mary Pritchard.

-Their meetings were held in the Odd Fellows Hall located on Highway 10 on Birch Lane.
-This was an ancient building and in a state of disrepair.
-However, Saunders Supply Company provided materials for an upgrade to assist them until they could find a new place to meet.
-In 1995 they moved into the old Masonic Lodge # 53 building adjacent to Saunders Supply which now houses Masonic Lodge # 7 and Aspara # 43.
+Their meetings were held in the Odd Fellows Hall, located on Highway 10, near Birch Lane.
+This was an ancient building and was in a state of disrepair.
+However, Saunders Supply Company provided materials to assist them until they could find a new location to meet.
+In 1995, they moved into the old Masonic Lodge #53 building, adjacent to Saunders Supply, which now houses Masonic Lodge #7 and Aspara #43.

-Social Services would provide them with names of families that needed support and in turn, they provided food and clothing for them.
-During Christmas and Thanksgiving, they would pull names from the Angel Trees for support from the Order.
+Social Services would provide them with the names of families that needed support, and in turn, they would provide food and clothing for them.
+During Christmas and Thanksgiving, they would draw names from the Angel Trees to receive support from the Order.
 They volunteer with the local volunteer fire department to assist during the fish fry events.
-They also provide scholarships for local students to attend various colleges across many states.
-As a charity organization,n they strive to give help wherever it is needed.
+They also offer scholarships for local students to attend colleges across multiple states.
+As a charity organization, they strive to give help wherever it is needed.